gabrielhisa/Exercising_Design_Patterns/README.md

  * There is also the director class, that defined the order of the building steps.
 Uses the build inteface, so it does not know which product is being assembled.
  * The main class will then create a new director object to assemble the product in its correct order.
 This director object will be used to build a concrete, already defined product based in one of the base products (axe or knife).
  * Then, this predefined product will be assigned to a product object.
 Now we have a concrete, specific product, assigned to its correct class.

+## Prototype

+The prototype pattern is used when there is need for the code to not depend on the concrete classes.
+This can be used when objects are passed from an outer source, and the cloning methods can be used to make the client code independent from the concrete classes cloned.
+Created a single example here:

+ * Created an abstract class as base for a tree.
+It has the base atributes a tree should have, the constructors, the override to equals and a clone method.
+ * Created two concrete trees, a plastic tree and an oak tree.
+ * The OakTree equals method will check if the object is as instance of an OakTree.
+If it is, it'll check tif the age and area values are alike.
+ * The PlasticTree equals method does the same, but only comparing the size of the plastic tree.
+ * We then create a simple method in the main method to create some objects, then some copies of them with the clone method, and then compara them to check if they're really clones.
+ * We create an instance of the plastic tree, then a clone, and add both to the list, one after the other.
+Then, we create and add an oak tree as well.
+ * The comparing method will then populate a list of copies with clones from the previous list.
+They should be all equal.
+ * A simples testing shows that all objects are of the same type, and have the same atribute values.
+The clone method works.